mifi/lossless-cut/README.md

 - If you get an error when cutting or opening any kind of file under Windows, try to disable your anti-virus.
 See [#18](https://github.com/mifi/lossless-cut/issues/18)
 - If you get an error on Linux like `FATAL:setuid_sandbox_host.cc(157)] The SUID sandbox helper binary was found, but is not configured correctly.
 Rather than run without sandboxing I'm aborting now.`, try to run it as `./lossless-cut --no-sandbox`.
 See [#258](https://github.com/mifi/lossless-cut/issues/258)
 - If any other problem, check [Known issues](#known-issues--limitations), or please search for existing issues before you file an issue here on GitHub.
+- If the app crashes immediately upon startup, check the permissions of your User and Temp folders, see [](https://github.com/mifi/lossless-cut/issues/61)

 If you have an issue you can check the developer tools for any errors or clues.
 Menu: `Tools` -> `Toggle Developer Tools`